Location: 108 S. Thompson Ave.

 In 1992 Broadway Bargains was opened and, with 800 feet of floor space, Good Samaritan Center had opened the first thrift shop in Excelsior Springs.
 Volunteers worked to sort clothing and contributors from the community supplied the shop with all sorts of donated house hold items and clothing.
 The Good Samaritan Center continued supplying people in need with free clothing on an as needed basis, but sold merchandise to the general public who, following national trends, had already proven to be fans of the thrift shopping experience.
 Proceeds from the sales were used to pay overhead for the facility, and because of the thrift stores success, it was soon helping to fund the assistance needs of the clients in the Good Samaritan Center primary assistance programs of food, utility and housing help.

-In addition to Broadway Bargains expansion, the furniture side of the original thrift store has branched out to a new location."
-Bargain Furniture" specializes in new and used furniture and home accessories at 449 South Thompson, and is under the management of Brenda Spicer of Excelsior Springs.
-Brenda brings with her a background of extensive experience in retail home furnishing.
-The new location allows for a larger display of new and used furniture that is being donated by the public.
-If you haven't already seen Broadway Bargains and Bargain Furniture, please stop by and say hello.
+In addition to Broadway Bargains expansion, the furniture side of the thrift store specializes in new and used furniture and home accessories donated by the public.
+If you haven't already seen Broadway Bargains, please stop by and say hello.